Chiddingly Road, Horam

 Quality Reliable Care employs a range of experienced staff at Valley View Barn who include:

-– 20 full time support workers – a number of whom have either achieved an NVQ / Diploma level 2 / 3 or are actively working to wards the qualification.
+– 15 full time support workers – a number of whom have either achieved an NVQ / Diploma level 2 / 3 or are actively working towards the qualification.

-The training department is managed by Romayne Fillery who has over 25 years’experience of working in Adult Social Care both as a deputy manager and training facilitator.
-Romayne holds a diploma 5 in Health & Social Care and is qualified both as an assessor and also to deliver a number of training courses.
-The organisation offers a comprehensive induction program including the completion of the Care Certificate for newly recruited staff and the opportunity to for all staff to participate in a detailed and in depth training programme, throughout their careers with Quality Reliable Care, ensuring that the staff team are trained and equipped to deliver the highest quality of care and support to service users at all times.
+The training department is managed by Amy Cottingham who has a number of years’ experience of working in Adult Social Care.
+Amy holds a diploma 5 in Health & Social Care along with a teaching qualification and is qualified both as an assessor and also to deliver a number of training courses.
+The organisation offers a comprehensive induction program including the completion of the Care Certificate for newly recruited staff and the opportunity to for all staff to participate in a detailed and in-depth training programme, throughout their careers with Quality Reliable Care, ensuring that the staff team are trained and equipped to deliver the highest quality of care and support to service users at all times.

-Staff receive regular and ongoing training which included essential training such as safeguarding, infection control and moving and handling.
-They also receive training which is specific to the needs of the people living at the home, this included acquired brain injury training, challenging behaviour training, pressure area management, continence care and end of life care training.
+Staff receive regular and ongoing training which includes essential training such as safeguarding, infection control and moving and handling.
+They also receive training which is specific to the needs of the people living at each service, this includes autism, diabetes, positive behavioural support, pressure area management, continence care and end of life care training.

 As part of the organisations self-monitoring policy all services are audited on a monthly basis.
 Audits are undertaken to ensure that medicines have been dispensed and recorded correctly in line with company policy and NICE guidelines.
 All services are subject to a monthly visit report which is currently undertaken by the group manager, who reviews care plans and other paperwork and who is assisted by a senior support worker who undertakes a thorough check of the mobile care monitoring system, also on a monthly basis.